Kuwait Airways Flight 221: Iranian involvement

 The Iranian government engaged in negotiations with the hijackers but did not meet their demands.
 On 8 December 1984, Iranian Revolutionary Guard forces stormed the aircraft and freed the remaining hostages.
 Reports suggest the assault was swift and effective, with minimal additional injuries.

 Authorities initially announced that the hijackers would be brought to trial.
 However, they were ultimately released and allowed to leave the country.
 This led to allegations of Iranian complicity in the hijacking and claims by some passengers and officials that the rescue operation had been staged.
 At least one Kuwaiti and two Pakistani passengers claimed that after landing, the hijackers received additional weapons and equipment, including handcuffs and nylon ropes used to tie passengers to their seats.
 One American official remarked, "You do not invite cleaners aboard an airplane after you have planted explosives, promised to blow up the plane, and read your last will and testament.

 Aftermath

 The hijacking of Flight 221 had significant geopolitical ramifications.
 It highlighted the growing influence of militant Shi'a groups in the Middle East and their willingness to target Gulf states allied with the United States.
 The incident also intensified tensions between Kuwait and Iran, particularly as Kuwait was supporting Iraq in the ongoing Iran–Iraq War.

 The flight crew and many passengers later testified to the trauma and physical abuse endured during the ordeal.
 The incident also served as a precursor to a wave of hijackings and hostage crises throughout the 1980s, particularly involving Hezbollah and its affiliates.
 The US State Department announced a $250,000 reward for information leading to the arrests of those involved in the hijacking but made no military response.
 Later press reports linked Hezbollah's Imad Mughniyah to the hijackings.

+After the hijacking, the aircraft was held in Iran for 17 months before Kuwait redeemed it on 7 May 1986.
+By August 1990, the aircraft had been seized by Iraq during the Gulf War, and was returned to Kuwait Airways in October 1992.
+The aircraft continued to operate for Türkiye's Holiday Air and Sudan Airways before being converted to cargo for FedEx in 1999, with registration number N454FE.
+With its retirement in April 2016, it became the last operational Airbus A310-200 in the world.

+In popular culture

+The incident was mentioned along with Kuwait Airways Flight 422 hijacking in the series Al Jabriya: Flight 422, produced by director Ashley Pearce, was released on the Shahid streaming platform in 2023, but was quickly removed from the platform due to backlash from the Kuwaiti government and public opinion.

+Days of Terror: The untold story of KU 221 & KU 422, a documentary film recounting the incident, was released in 2021.